 Internet based weather briefings are available from the Spokane office as needed.
 During peak fire season, normally mid June-early October briefings will be daily at 0900 PDT.
 These briefings will be recorded and should be available on the Fire Weather Page by 1000 PDT.

 During Land Management season briefings are available by customer request and are usually held twice per week for planning purposes.
-To register for the webinars, please contact stephen.bodnar@noaa.gov to be added to the seasonal list or call 509-244-0110 ext 227 to inquiry about registering.
+To register for the webinars, please contact stephen.bodnar@noaa.gov to be added to the seasonal list or call 509-244-5031 to inquiry about registering.
+Phone briefings are available 24 hours per day by calling 509-244-5031.